schmaustech/oc-mirror-blog/README.md

 EOF
 ~~~

-And now lets run our oc-mirror command again:
+And now lets run our oc-mirror command again and see what happens this time:

 ~~~bash
 $ oc mirror --config=ubi-imageset-config.yaml docker://provisioning.schmaustech.com:5000 --dest-skip-tls